reflectoring/reflectoring.github.io/content/blog/2022/2022-06-30-configuring-cors-with-spring.md

 ### Enable CORS Configuration globally

 Instead of adding CORS to each of the resource separately, we could define a common CORS configuration that would apply to all resources defined.
-We could use **WebMvcConfigurer** which is a part of the Spring Web MVC library.
+Here, we will use **WebMvcConfigurer** which is a part of the Spring Web MVC library.
-By overriding the **addCorsMapping** we could configure CORS to all URLs that are handled by Spring Web MVC.
+By overriding the **addCorsMapping** we will configure CORS to all URLs that are handled by Spring Web MVC.

-To define the same configuration (as explained in the previous sections) globally, we could use the configuration parameters defined in **application.yml** to create a bean as defined below:
+To define the same configuration (as explained in the previous sections) globally, we will use the configuration parameters defined in **application.yml** to create a bean as defined below:

 ````yaml